tabreturn/tabreturn.github.io/_posts/2018-06-12-processing.py_in_ten_lessons--01-_hello_world.md

 ## Variables

 Variables are placeholders for information -- much like when you use letters in algebra to represent a value.
-In fact, variables in Python look quite similar.
+In fact, Python variables look and behave similarly.

 Begin a new sketch and then save it as "variables".
 To keep things simple, we'll print to the Console area.
 Add the following code: